 Gabi answers your emails and phone calls.
 However, phone reception is not always great on the hiking trails, so sending an email is often easier.

-Martin Heyes, our World War 2 specialist, is a former British Army officer who has lived in Hong Kong for nearly 40 years.
+Martin Heyes, our World War 2 specialist, is a former British Army officer who has lived in Hong Kong for over 40 years.
 He has conducted extensive research of the 1941 battle from records held both locally and in the United Kingdom, and has spent many long hours walking the terrain over which this short but bloody conflict was fought.
 Martin also leads some of our other hikes and walks.

 Stephanie Frossard came to Hong Kong from France nine years ago.
 She first joined the exciting Olympic Games project, being purchaser for the organizing team.
 During the weekends, she enjoys taking her husband and kids to discover new facets of Hong Kong: visiting temples or city areas as well as hiking in the incredibly green Country Parks.
 So naturally, after the Olympic Games, she joined Walk Hong Kong to share her love for the local countryside, beautiful sceneries and remote villages with visitors.
 Stephanie leads tours in French and English.